supercollider/example-plugins/README.md

 ## Compiling

+Before you can compile any plugin, you will need a copy of the SuperCollider *source code* (NOT the app itself).
+The source code version should match your SuperCollider app version.
+Slight differences will probably be tolerated, but if they're too far apart you will get an "API version mismatch" error when you boot the server.

+You will not need to recompile SuperCollider itself.
+You only need the source code to get the C++ headers.

 This is how you build one of the examples in this directory.
 The examples are kept separate with duplicated code so that you can simply copy out a directory to start your own ugen. **Currently, this build system is missing two things: Windows and supernova.
 Sorry, we're working on it...**

 CMake dumps a lot of files into your working directory, so you should always start by creating the `build/` directory: